 - 【Experience the Difference of Mesh Heads】The full mesh electronic drum set provides drummers with the most realistic and responsive feel, thanks to its unique and robust mesh heads that do not deform or sag over time, giving a closer feel to acoustic drums.

-- 【Diverse Sounds Selection】With faithful real drum sampling, the electric drum kit offers 450 sounds and 31 classic and modern drum kits that are more than enough to deliver an exciting performance.
+- 【Rich Sounds Selection】With faithful real drum sampling, the electric drum kit offers 450 sounds and 31 classic and modern drum kits that are more than enough to deliver an exciting performance.
+NOTE: No built-in speaker.
+Please connect to an amplifier/monitor speaker/headphone to enjoy full drum audio.

 - 【Powerful Features】The built-in 50 play-along songs, sequencer, metronome, auxiliary input, and recording function are all helpful tools for drummers to practice and develop their skills, while the kit's MP3 player and smartphone compatibility make it perfect for practicing at home or performing with a band!